 Main Street Challenge Grant

 The Historic Valley Junction Foundation is your exclusive local partner for the Main Street Iowa Challenge Grant, a competitive, bricks and mortar, dollar-for-dollar matching grant program offering up to $100,000 in support of transformative local projects.
 The Historic Valley Junction Foundation can apply for this reimbursement grant funding on behalf of one project per year; there is no guarantee of funding.
-NOTE: The 2022 pre-application period is now closed.
+The 2023 application round is now closed.

 We are also your exclusive local partner to access the Main Street Iowa Loan Program, a partnership program with the Iowa Finance Authority and the Federal Home Loan Bank-Des Moines.
 This program offers favorable rate loans for rehabilitation (with an emphasis on upper-floor housing) projects in designated Main Street districts.
 Contact our office for more information.

 The Iowa Economic Development Authority, with the Iowa Finance Authority, offers the Downtown Loan Guarantee Program.
 It is designed to provide financial assistance in the form of loan guarantees for eligible downtown revitalization projects.
 IEDA/IFA will partner with Iowa financial institutions to secure necessary funding for eligible brick and mortar projects in a joint effort to stimulate Iowa’s economy to aid in the recovery from the COVID-19 crisis.
 Visit their website for additional information.

 The Iowa Department of Cultural Affairs administers the highly competitive Historic Resource Development Program grant, offering matching funds of up to $50,000 for historic preservation projects.
 Applications are typically due in May for projects begun after July 1.
 For more information, visit the IDCA website.